martinber/noaa-apt/README.md

 contrast with something like GIMP or Photoshop.

 Written in Rust, never tried to do signal processing or to use Rust before, but it works quite well.

+If you get some kind of error or bad result don't hesitate to open a Issue here or to send me an email (see my profile).
+You can try to run the program with the `--debug` option for more info.

-Works with WAV files of any sample rate.
+Works with WAV files of any sample rate, 32 bit float or 16 bit integer encoded.

 ## Usage